Kobo eReader: Canada

 The Kobo e-reading platform was, as of January 2012, the best-selling in Canada.
 Research firm Ipsos-Reid estimating that Kobo e-readers represented 46% of the Canadian market.

 France

 As of spring 2012, Kobo had 50% of the market share in France.

 Other countries

 In August 2013, Kobo was the second largest ebook retailer in Japan; further, Forbes estimated it at 3% of the market share in the United States.

 Selected subsidiaries

 In October 2012, Kobo Inc. acquired the digital publishing platform Aquafadas to increase the content available on its e-reader devices.

 Software

 The firmware updates from Kobo are unencrypted and a wide variety of patches can be applied to them to alter the built-in functionality.

 A few open source applications can be installed on Kobo eReaders.
 This includes KoReader.
+It also includes font options such as OpenDyslexic.